 For a UE that is Emergency Registered, if it is unauthenticated the security context is not set up on UE.

 UEs that camp normally on a cell and in RM-DEREGISTERED state, (i.e. without any conditions that result in limited service state), initiate the normal initial registration procedure.
 Upon successful normal registration (i.e. not emergency registration), such UEs initiate the UE Requested PDU session establishment procedure to receive emergency services.
-The UEs that camp normally on a cell are informed that the PLMN supports emergency services over 5G-AN from the Emergency Service Support indicator in the Attach and TAU procedures.Editor's note: how emergency services will be supported for non-3GPP access is FFS.
+The UEs that camp normally on a cell are informed that the PLMN supports emergency services over 5G-AN from the Emergency Service Support indicator in the Attach and TAU procedures.

 NOTE 3: The Emergency Service Support indicator in the Registration procedures does not indicate support for eCall Over IMS.

 For a UE that is Emergency Registered, normal PLMN selection principles apply after the end of the IMS emergency session.

 For emergency services, there is no support for inter PLMN mobility thus there is a risk of service disruption due to failed inter PLMN mobility attempts.